cepehbkui/vault-docker/README.md

 # vault-docker
-Install vault in docker with saving settings in dir
+Install vault in docker with saving settings in directory\
+To create image

+    docker build -t minvault .

 after start containers , execute the following commands inside the container